 The term ‘issued’ or ‘passed’ relates to when the regulation or legislation was formally approved.
 The term ‘effective’ relates to when the regulation or legislation must be applied to an entity’s transactions and business practices.

-Regulation issued or legislation passed before ACCA’s cut-off date (usually 30 September) is potentially examinable, even if the effective date is in the future.
+Regulation issued or legislation passed before ACCA’s cut-off date (31st August for most exams other than tax) is potentially examinable, even if the effective date is in the future.
 Details of all standards that are examinable can be found on our website under the ‘examinable documents’ section for each paper.

 The Certificate in International Financial Reporting (Cert IFR) offers a broad introduction to the field of International Financial Reporting and International Financial Reporting Standards.
 It traces the history of the International Accounting Standards Board (IASB) from its early roots through to recent changes and future developments.